 "Anything except leave me alone."

-"Anything but that," he agreed.
+"Anything but that."
 Their eyes met and held for a long moment.
 Then he smiled and turned to go.
 "Dream of me."

 "Nightmares are more like it."

-"You wish," he chortled as he closed the door behind him.
-He gave Tara a jaunty wave as he walked down the stairs and headed down the street to his crypt.
+"You wish," he said with a laugh as he closed the door behind him.
+He gave Tara a jaunty wave as he walked down the steps and headed to his crypt.
 His thoughts were chaotic but happy.
 He and Buffy were total opposites.
 They made no sense.
 Yet he loved her.
 She thought she despised him, but he knew something had happened when they'd been together.
 Something momentous.
 Something real.
 It was just going to take her a bit longer to catch up.
-A lot longer, he corrected, knowing how stubborn she was.
+A lot longer probably, knowing how stubborn she was.
 But that would just make the victory sweeter.